 Curriculum and Learning Environment

 The Spires provides a quiet but stimulating learning environment.
-Pupils participate outdoor education with Wiltshire Outdoor Learning, cooking, role play and targeted intervention programmes alongside topic-based learning activities based on the National Curriculum programme of study or Functional Skills.
+Pupils participate in Forest School, cooking, role play and targeted intervention programmes alongside topic-based learning activities based on the National Curriculum programme of study.

-All children have an Individual Education Plan (IEP) and Individual Behaviour Support Plan (IBSP) which are reviewed regularly to track academic, social and emotional progress.
-Each term we invite carers and parents to a review evening to discuss each pupil and target the next steps in learning, however, it is vital we work closely with parents and carers on a daily basis to ensure communication is concise and we are all clear and in agreement on the best interests of the child.
+All children and young people have an Individual Education Plan (IEP) and Individual Care Management Plan (ICMP) which are reviewed regularly to track academic, social and emotional progress.
+Each term we invite carers and parents to a review evening to discuss each pupil and target the next steps in learning, however, it is vital we work closely with parents and carers on a daily basis to ensure communication is concise and we are all clear and in agreement on the best interests of the child and young person.

-The school benefits from a highly experienced and skilled staff team all trained in the Pro-active+ Approach to behaviour and emotional needs.
+The school benefits from a highly experienced and skilled staff team all trained in Therapeutic Crisis Intervention (TCI).
 Their sense of humour, dedication to each child and resilience ensures all our pupils receive the most therapeutic professional care possible.

 Tutors and key workers play a vital role as the first point of contact for parents and carers, whilst twice-daily tutor times offer a space for pupil discussions on behaviour, worries and anxieties.
 We work closely with outside agencies, therapists and other professionals.